ojkelly/paranoidmode.com/GLOSSARY.md

 ## Public Key

 Your public key is best thought of as a schematic for a lock.
 It describes precisely how to build the lock.
-This is a special lock, due to it's complexity knowing how to build it, and use the lock function, doesn't mean you know how to unlock it.
+This is a special lock, due to its complexity knowing how to build it, and use the lock function, doesn't mean you know how to unlock it.

 It is possible to unlock the lock through a process called factorization.
 But with traditional computers and when you're using large key sizes, it's technically not feasible.